pywood21/holz_202209/Manscriput/manuscript.md

     To completely unveil the relationship between anatomical features and mechanical behavior of wood, the quantitative and accurate analysis of local deformation of anatomical features during the mechanical test is an important subject.
 However, due to its technical difficulty, only a few studies around this topic have been conducted.

     On the other hand, with the development of computer vision in the field of artificial intelligence, the semantic segmentation has been proposed as a promising approach to label each pixel of an image with a corresponding class of what is represented.
-(U-net and)
+Recently, the deep-learning based semantic segmentation model has been well developed and those technology that has large field of application and already been adapted to the filed of self-driving vehicles and  analysis of biomedical image for medical diagnosis.

-    If such approach can be applied into the field of wood science, it provides a great possibility to simultaneously analyze almost all local changes in anatomical features and their interaction during the mechanical test.
+    If such approach can be applied for analyzing the cell wall deformation, it provides a great possibility to simultaneously analyze almost all local changes in anatomical features and their interaction during the mechanical test.

-    Therefore, in this study, the semantic segmentation model has been built for conducting partition of anatomical features, and their local deformation during the micro three-point bending test were precisely analyzed.
+    Therefore, as a pioneering try in this study, the semantic segmentation model has been built for conducting partition of anatomical features, and their local deformation during the micro three-point bending test were precisely analyzed.

 ## 2. materials and method